Haru3S/CodeHS-Assignment-Answers/README.md

   - Switch your default code engine from `Ace` to `Monaco`
   - (**OPTIONAL**) Switch default editor theme from `Light` to `vs-dark`

-You can also use yours truley Code Editor Settings with the image below!
+You can also use yours truely Code Editor Settings with the image below!

 ![ARedDevv's Editor](https://github.com/ARedDevv/CodeHS-Assignment-Answers/blob/main/images/Screenshot%202023-02-10%2010.38.38%20AM.png?raw=true)